 We spoke with Dr. Morgan and a few others to hear about their experiences living in Grenada.
 If you’re anything like them, you’ll be settled in no time.

 1. There’s both on-campus and off-campus housing

-“I just saw it and I loved it from first sight,” she recalls.
+“I just saw it, and I loved it from first sight,” she recalls.
 “I went back over there the next day to find the landlord.
-He showed me the unit and I told him I wanted it.”
+He showed me the unit, and I told him I wanted it.”

-2. You have options for getting around
+2. In Grenada, students have multiple options for getting around

 If you are considering purchasing a vehicle, know that it’s common for incoming students to buy a low-cost car from a student leaving the island.